 Your reader shouldn’t have to dig for the gold, nor unravel clues, nor discern hints.
 Writing a detailed chapter-by-chapter outline can help ensure there are not too many twists and turns or too few landmarks for your reader to follow the journey.
 And, you’ll have fewer substantive edits to make in your first draft.

-Just this week, I watched a video about interviewing for a job with Google (not for me! just researching for a blog).
-The presenter suggested interviewees use a framework developed by Dr Graham, is a licenced psychologist, podcaster, and author of a book on career change called Switchers.
+Just this week, I watched a video about interviewing for a job with Google (research for a blog).
+The presenter suggested interviewees use a framework developed by Dr Graham, a licenced psychologist, podcaster, and author of a book on career change called Switchers.
 This framework can be a dynamic way to describe project achievements: Situation, Obstacles, Action, Results, Takeaways = SOARTS.
 It struck me that SOARTS is similar to how many solid how-to books are written—as a framework for each chapter and the whole book arc.

 Join the MakeBook newsletter for tips & advice on writing, marketing, and publishing your book.